 Medicinal Chemistry 1

-The course comprises a series of lecture courses given by staff from the Chemistry Department covering the following topics:
+The module comprises a series of lecture courses, given by staff from the Chemistry Department and the pharmaceutical industry, covering the following topics:

 Maths and Physics for Chemists Part 1 (MPC1)